FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 Here is what the page you will get this info from looks like:

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/react-app-details.png" alt="login screen" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/react-app-details.png" alt="details of the react application in FusionAuth" class="img-fluid" figure=false %}

 And here is what your file may look like.
 Remember, you must use your own app's details!